 “When it comes to hotel anything, I always say be courteous,” Stubbs says.
 “You can get as kinky and as wild as you want, but don't destroy the hotel room.”
 That means making sure that any single-use sex toys you buy, like disposable cock rings, lube packets, and even nipple pasties, end up in the trash and not on the hotel room floor.
 That goes for condoms, too.
 Don’t leave them out on your nightstand and don’t flush them down the toilet.

-When it comes to the sex toys you’ve brought from home, make sure to put them away in your bag — and you might want to clean them first, too (bringing your own toy cleaner is probably a good idea).
+When it comes to the sex toys you’ve brought from home, make sure to put them away in your bag — and you might want to clean them first, too (bringing your own toy cleaner or a UV sterilizer pouch is probably a good idea).

 Hotel cleaning staff, like TSA agents, have seen everything, Scalisi says.
-But that doesn’t mean they want to see your used njoy pure wand or Le Wand massager laying around or have to touch it so they can clean the room.
+But that doesn’t mean they want to see your used sex toys or accessories laying around or have to touch it so they can clean the room.
 Either put your toys away or, if you’re really too tired to pick up before you go out, opt-out of having your room cleaned.
-“And don’t forget to tip,” Scalisi says, “especially if you leave a mess.”
+“And don't forget to tip,” Scalisi says, “especially if you leave a mess.”